balderdashy/sails-docs/reference/Models.ClassMethods.md

 ```
 ### Notes
->This will always return a single object.
+> This will always return a single object.
+> Any string arguments passed must be the ID of the record.